dehorsley/colette/paper.md

 The weight of pairing of players $i$, $j$, that is $w_{ij}$, comprises the following components:

-- To prevent repeated pairing, in the round $R$, we add a weight to pair $i,j$ dependent on previous rounds:
+- To prevent repeated pairing, in the round $R$, we added a weight to the pair $i,j$ that is dependent on previous rounds:

   $$
   w^P_{ij} = \sum_{r=1}^{R-1} w_{ijr},